vicentepese/AT-HLA/README.md

 ```

 ### 5.1.2 Decription
-Provided an allele, it performs Hardy-Weinberg test and computes allele cunt.
+Provided an allele, it performs Hardy-Weinberg test and computes allele count.

 ### 5.1.3 Settings
 Please, in addition to the necessary settings described in Section 2.2.3 include: